Neanderthal Museum - Experience a journey through time

 New Neanderthal highlight: In December 2022, the Höhlenblick Adventure Tower opened at the Neanderthal site.
 The 22 m high tower lets guests travel back to the Stone Age through virtual telescopes.
 Height enthusiasts can take the shortcut through the climbing tunnel at a height of 20 meters.

-Opening hours: DI - SO 10 a.m. to 6 p.m., closed on Mondays.
-More information and tickets at www.neanderthal.de.
+Tuesday through Sunday from 10 a.m. to 6 p.m., closed on Mondays.